Solidithi/Defrost-UI/README.md

 } = useWriteContract();
 ```

-[PLACEHOLDER - Add some main contracts information that deploy to WESTEND here]

 ### How interest accrues in our no-loss launchpool

 - Exchange Rate System: Rather than directly distributing tokens, the contract